Virtual Duckiedrone Takeoff Demo#

 Start#

-Inside the bash prompt that appears:
+Inside the bash prompt:

 ros2 service call /mavros/set_mode mavros_msgs/srv/SetMode "{base_mode: 0, custom_mode: 'AUTO.TAKEOFF'}"